Chapter 2 Data exploration

 today()

-As you can see the function today()is an example of a function that doesn’t need any argument.
-Nevertheless you have to call it with brackets () to indicate that you’re calling a function rather than a variable called today.
+As you can see the function today()is an example of a function that does not need any argument.
+Nevertheless you have to call it with brackets () to indicate that you are calling a function rather than a variable called today.
 Most packages print some sort of information into the console when they are loaded with library().
 Don’t be alarmed by the red color - all of R’s messages, warnings and errors are printed in red.
 The only messages you should be worried about for this course are the ones starting with Error in:, the rest can be safely ignored for now.
 However, warning messages can be informative if they appear.

 2.3 Loading data into R